 - We’re drawing heavily from Extreme Programming here: treat every problem as if the solution is extremely simple.
 We choose simple solutions because they save time, and money, and headache.

 - We’ve trained ourselves to recognize the word “might” as a flag.
 We might need something, but we also might not.
 We might tackle a project, but we might not.
-So as soon as someone says “might,” we pause, take a step back, and remind ourselves that we have more than enough work that absolutely have to do to worry about anything that we might need to do.
+So as soon as someone says “might,” we pause, take a step back, and remind ourselves that we have more than enough work that we absolutely have to do to worry about anything that we might need to do.

 - Related: don’t worry about tomorrow’s problems today.